uit-inf-1400-2019/uit-inf-1400-2019.github.io/lectures/lecture-recursion/README.md

 works so we can see why we can call things recursively.

 A function call is usually built up using very simple mechanisms.
-At the lowest levels, there isn't anything called a function call.
+At the lowest levels, there isn't anything called a function call (we're assuming a simple system here).
 Instead, it's usually implemented using a simple "jump over there and continue execution from there", and then using the same "jump" instruction to jump back to the caller when we return from the called function.
 The jump is similar to what we do with if-statements.

 To implement the abstraction of a function call, we need the following (all of this is handled by the compiler or runtime of the language):